-

 Neapolitan Mastiffs are moderately adaptable dogs.
 They do better in larger homes with fenced-in yards that give them clear property boundaries they can patrol.
 They can adapt to apartment living as they are generally calm indoors and don’t require a lot of exercise.
 But, they are big dogs that like to sprawl and stretch out.
 They will have no issues knocking over stuff or even moving your furniture in order to find a comfortable place to rest.

 This dog adapts well to most climates.
 But, they are particularly sensitive to heat and can overheat easily.
+You will need to take extra precautions in the heat and keep your dog cool during the summer.
 As with most dog breeds, they are also sensitive to extreme cold.
 They are okay with some alone time.
 However, they do bond closely with their families and are happiest around the people they love, so you don’t want to leave them alone for long periods of time.

 As a giant dog breed, the Neapolitan Mastiff’s average life span is shorter than smaller dogs.
-They also can be more prone to certain types of health conditions like elbow dysplasia, hip dysplasia, cardiomyopathy, cleft palate, cherry eye, and skin issues.
+They also can be more prone to certain types of health conditions like elbow dysplasia, hip dysplasia, cardiomyopathy, cleft palate, and cherry eye.
+Good breeding practices and the health of the parents make a big difference in the health of Neapolitan Mastiff puppies.

 Because the Neapolitan Mastiff is a giant dog breed, they are at a higher risk of bloat.
-Bloat in dogs can have serious consequences and can quickly become fatal if gastric torsion occurs.
-As a dog owner, it’s important to know how you can reduce the risk of bloat and the signs of it so you can get help immediately.
+Bloat in dogs can have serious consequences and can quickly become fatal if gastric torsion occurs (i.e.; if the stomach flips).
+As a dog owner, it’s important to know how you can reduce the risk of bloat and the signs of it so you when to get help immediately.

 These dogs can also become quite lazy as they get older, which makes them prone to weight gain and obesity.
-This can cause health issues and a shortened life span in any dog breed, but is magnified in a giant dog breed.
-Maintaining a good diet and proper exercise can help keep your Neapolitan Mastiff at a healthy weight and avoid unnecessary health complications later in life.
+If your dog is overweight, it can cause health issues and a shortened life span in any dog breed, but the effects are often magnified in a giant dog breed.
+Maintaining a good diet and having a good exercise routine for your dog can help keep your Neapolitan Mastiff at a healthy weight and avoid unnecessary health complications later in life.

 The Neapolitan Mastiff is a big dog with a strong will.
 Although they love their owners and are eager to please them, they can also be stubborn and will often push the boundaries to see what they can get away with and whether you really mean what you say.

 This can be overwhelming for a first-time dog owner to handle.
-As such, puppy training classes are recommended.
+As such, these dogs are recommended for more experienced owners, and puppy training classes are recommended.
 Regardless of owner experience, puppy training classes can still be a good idea because they often offer opportunities to socialize a puppy.

 These dogs need firm, consistent training that is positive, encouraging, and rewarding.
 Bring plenty of patience as you’re training this dog and make sure you do not use harsh training methods.
-Also, continue training throughout your Neapolitan Mastiff’s life.
+This will damage your bond with them, can make them even more stubborn, and can become why your dog doesn’t listen to you.

 Oftentimes, many don’t reach the laid-back adult maturity they’re known for until they are 3 or 4 years old.
 You may need to be prepared for an extended teenage stubborn streak where consistency in training is even more essential.

 Leash training early and often is also important.
 These puppies will grow into a huge, powerful dog that will be able to pull you wherever they want to go.
-Unless leash training is in place, walking this dog could be a nightmare once they are fully-grown.
-It’s also important not to wrestle or roughhouse with your Mastiff as a puppy.
-It may be cute when they’re little, but can quickly become dangerous once they’re fully-grown.
+Unless leash training is in place, walking this dog could be a nightmare once they are fully grown.

 Whenever you find yourself engaging with, rewarding, or encouraging certain behaviors and interactions when your Neapolitan Mastiff is a puppy, think about whether it’s still cute or acceptable when they are 150-200+ pounds.
-Essentially, if you don’t want your 200-pound dog doing it, don’t allow it as a 20-pound puppy.
+Essentially, if you don’t want your 200-pound dog doing it, don’t allow it as a puppy.
+This is an essential and valuable dog training tip.

-The Neapolitan Mastiff has a short coat that will shed a little year-round.
-Weekly brushing and the occasional bath when needed is usually enough for this breed.
+The Neapolitan Mastiff has a short dog coat type that will shed a little year-round.
+Weekly brushing and the occasional bath, when needed, are usually enough for this breed.
+A rubber brush and a grooming glove are good dog grooming brush options for a Mastino coat.
 But, you will need to pay particular attention to their wrinkles and eyes.

-You can clean eyes and between wrinkles gently with a paper towel or damp cloth as needed.
-It’s also not a bad idea to have a drool cloth and air freshener on-hand.
+You can clean their eyes and between wrinkles gently with a paper towel or damp cloth as needed.
+It’s also not a bad idea to have a drool cloth and air freshener on hand.
 Because of the droopy jowls, this dog breed is prone to drooling.
 They also tend to be quite gassy.

-You will also need to care for your Neapolitan Mastiff’s nails, ears, and teeth.
-Monthly nail trimming is usually enough to keep them from growing too long.
+In addition to coat and wrinkle care, you will also need to care for your Neapolitan Mastiff’s nails, ears, and teeth.
+Once or twice monthly nail trimming is usually enough to keep nails from growing too long.
 But, if nails grow quickly or aren’t wearing down as much naturally, you may need to cut your dog’s nails more often.

 Gum disease is one of the most common health issues in dogs.
-Most of the time, it’s due to a lack of dental care.
-Good dental care for dogs starts with using an enzyme toothpaste or brushing your dog’s teeth every day.
+Most of the time, it’s due to a lack of consistent dental care.
+Good dental care for dogs starts with using an enzyme toothpaste or brushing your dog’s teeth every day in addition to cleanings at the vet when needed.
 You can also work with your vet to supplement your efforts by creating a “dental care diet” for your dog and by using approved dental hygiene chews.

 It’s important to get your Neapolitan Mastiff puppy used to having these grooming tasks done early on and to keep the experience as positive and rewarding as possible.
-This will make grooming much easier as your puppy grows into a huge dog.
+Not only can this help build a bond with your dog, but this will also make grooming much easier as your puppy grows into a huge dog.
+It could even become something your dog looks forward to!

-This dog has a low to moderate activity level.
+This dog breed tends to have a low to moderate activity level.
 Daily walks plus some playtime are usually enough for this dog.
 Neapolitan Mastiffs tend to be quite energetic when they are younger and can become couch potatoes as they grow and mature.

 Because they are a giant dog breed, their bones and joints will take longer to develop.
-Usually, this lasts until they are about 2 years old.
+Puppies finish growing at different rates.
+For the Neapolitan Mastiff, this usually takes until they are about 2 years old or a little longer.
 It’s important to keep their activity low-impact before this point and even after they’re fully developed as well.

 Jumping up and down, jumping on and off furniture, or running up and down stairs can all be extremely damaging to a developing puppy’s joints, especially for large and giant dog breeds.
 Neapolitan Mastiffs also tend to be quite clumsy, which can cause a host of other issues when it comes to stairs.